 - Demerit Punctuality when a boy is late for any lesson or commitment without valid reason - Demerit Organisation when a boy fails to bring the correct books/kit to lesson/activity - Demerit Uniform when a boy fails to adhere to the School dress code - Demerit Missed Deadline when a boy fails to complete or produce homework - Demerit Failure to Honour Commitment when a boy fails to honour a School commitment (potentially could be straight into TDT) - Demerit Mobile Phone when a boy's mobile phone is confiscated for being in breach of the Mobile Phone Use Agreement.
 This will be automatically issued by Reception on receipt of mobile phone confiscated by a member of staff, but may be issued by a member of staff when confiscation itself is not possible/appropriate (for example, misuse of someone else's phone, misuse at the end of the day etc.) - Demerit Other for an infringement that is not covered by the categories above, and which therefore requires some clarification/elaboration.
-These Demerits are also useful ways of placing concerns on a pupil's record (although should not be confused with White Notes, which can record SEN information)
+These Demerits are also useful ways of placing concerns on a pupil's record (although do not automatically appear on CPOMS).